fizzed/stork/README.md

 </build>
 ```

+## Why not just create my own script?

+That's what we used to do with all of our Java apps too.
+Eventually, you'll have
+a problem -- we guarantee it.
+For example, you simply ran `java -jar app.jar &`
+in a shell and everything is working.
+You close your terminal/SSH session and
+your app is no longer running.
+Oops, you forgot to detach your app from the
+terminal.
+Use systemd?
+Did you remember to add the `-Xrs` flag when you launched
+your java process?
+Customer needs to run your app on Windows?
+In that case
+you have no option but to use some sort of service framework.
+Or even something
+simple like `java` isn't found by your init system, but it works in your shell.
+Stork launchers solve these common problems.

 ## Why not just a fat/uber jar?

 An uber/fat jar is a jar that has all dependencies merged into it.
 Usually